lunarmodules/Penlight/docs/penlight.md

 A common observation is that loopless programming is less efficient, particularly in the way it uses memory. `ls1:map2('*',ls2):reduce '+'` will give you the dot product of two lists, but an unnecessary temporary list is created.
 But efficiency is relative to the actual situation, it may turn out to be _fast enough_, or may not appear in any crucial inner loops, etc.

 Writing loops is 'error-prone and tedious', as Stroustrup says.
 But any half-decent editor can be taught to do much of that typing for you.
 The question should actually be: is it tedious to _read_ loops?
 As with natural language, programmers tend to read chunks at a time.
-A for-loop causes no suprise, and probably little brain activity.
+A for-loop causes no surprise, and probably little brain activity.
 One argument for loopless programming is the loops that you _do_ write stand out more, and signal 'something different happening here'.
 It should not be an all-or-nothing thing, since most programs require a mixture of idioms that suit the problem.
 Some languages (like APL) do nearly everything with map and reduce operations on arrays, and so solutions can sometimes seem forced.
 Wisdom is knowing when a particular idiom makes a particular problem easy to _solve_ and the solution easy to _explain_ afterwards.

 ### Utilities.
 Generally useful functions.